-We conduct experiments in various setups to better understand Marvel.
-As shown in Fig. 3, the performance is best when both VPA and aPID are used.
-In contrast, if only VPA is used with traditional dual ascent during online finetuning, it significantly slows down safe online learning and takes a much longer time to reduce the cost.
+during online finetuning, it significantly slows down safe online learning and takes a much longer time to reduce the cost.
 If only aPID is applied without VPA, the learning performance is very similar to naive policy finetuning, which struggles to improve due to the erroneous Q-estimations.
 We also evaluate the effectiveness of adaptive control in aPID, by comparing the performance between Marvel (VPA+aPID) and Marvel with aPID replaced by PID (VPA+PID).
-In Fig. 3, the training curve for cost exhibits significant fluctuations without using aPID.
+It can be seen from Fig. 5 that the training curve for cost exhibits significant fluctuations without using aPID.
 More critically, when the cost is close to the limit, PID cannot reduce its control strength.
 As a result, even if on average the cost of VPA+PID is close to the threshold, it is very frequent that the real-time cost exceeds the limit substantially, which is in fact not safe.
-Moreover, the inability to adjust the Lagrange multiplier promptly and appropriately affects the weight of reward and cost in policy updates, thereby influencing reward performance, as shown in the plots for CarCircle and HalfCheetah (Appendix D.2).
+Moreover, the inability to adjust the Lagrange multiplier promptly and appropriately affects the weight of reward and cost in policy updates, thereby influencing reward performance, as shown in the plots for CarCircle and HalfCheetah.